steveblue/res/README.md

 ![res.js](https://raw.githubusercontent.com/steveblue/res/master/res-logo.png)

 Res.js is a swiss army knife for responsive sites.

 Minified, Res.js comes in at 4kb making it the perfect compliment to your next project.
 Res.js is not dependant on jQuery or Zepto and is written in vanilla Javascript.

 Res.js is simple to include in your project.
-Include res.js or the minified version as a dependency.
 Res.js takes one argument, a JSON array of breakpoints.
-This makes it easy to include in an JSON formatted model.
+This makes it easy to include in an JSON formatted model you may already be using.

-Each state has a required name ("state") and breakpoint ("breakpoint").
+Each state has two required keys: name ("state") and breakpoint ("breakpoint").
 If you wish to position elements via a Javascript based grid, you can also provide optional number of columns ("cols"), outer margin ("margin") and gutter ("gutter").
+Res.js will calculate the position of columns and size of column spans for you.
 An example of setting multiple breakpoints and supplying the units needed to create a grid for each breakpoint is below.

 ```